How to find the best ankle surgeon

 Even if your GP doesn’t know a specific specialist for your problem, they are good sounding boards for your research.

 If you are seeking a private appointment you are likely to also need a GP referral in order to obtain an appointment with a specialist.
-Some insurers have introduced a system known as Open referral where by a GP cannot recommend any specialist and it has to be a “Dear Doctor” letter.
-In certain circumstances this can be very dangerous, as health insurers who have introduced this policy rarely have the necessary quality metrics to know who is the most appropriate specialist for you to see
+Some insurers such as BUPA have introduced a system known as Open referral where by a GP cannot recommend any specialist and it has to be a “Dear Doctor” letter.
+In certain circumstances this can be very dangerous, as health insurers who have introduced this policy rarely have the necessary quality metrics to know who is the most appropriate specialist for you to see.

 Search the Internet